bini1995/invoice-uploader-ai/README.md

 - Trend reports for monthly spend and aging documents
 - Customizable dashboards with date filters and export options
 - Adaptive dashboard with context-aware alerts, AI suggestions and draggable KPI cards
-- Custom KPI dashboards per department or vendor with charts like approval time by vendor, late payments trend and documents over budget
+  - Custom KPI dashboards per department or vendor with charts like approval time by vendor and late payments trend
 - Public shareable dashboards accessible via secure link
-- ML predictions highlight cash-flow problem areas
 - Private notes on documents
 - Shared comment threads for team discussion
 - Approver reminders with escalation